-The State of California Office of Administrative Law (OAL) has finished the rule making process for the Delta Plan.
-The Delta Plan became effective with legally-enforceable regulations on September 1, 2013.
-Projects that are located within the legal Delta, as defined on the Stockton 2035 General Plan Boundary Map, may need to be referred to the Delta Stewardship Council.
+The State of California Office of Administrative Law (OAL) finished the rule-making process for the Delta Plan and is effective with legally-enforceable regulations since September 1, 2013.
+Projects located within the legal Delta, as defined on the Stockton 2035 General Plan Boundary Map, may need to be referred to the Delta Stewardship Council.

 The Delta Plan may be reviewed in its entirety on the Delta Stewardship Council's website.
 A link to the website is provided below under "External Links."

-Seek to reinforce existing area of origin, watershed, and Delta protection concepts, including the non-degradation policy of the State Water Resources Control Board, such that there would be no deprivation of the water needed for reasonable beneficial use, current and future, in those protected areas.
-Existing water rights in the Delta and upstream of the Delta must be protected and continued.
-Water quantities, quality, uses, diversions, and flows upstream of, and into and out of the Delta, must meet the needs of agriculture, fish and wildlife, municipal, and industrial uses.
-Water conveyance in the Delta should remain solely a through-Delta system and not include an isolated facility that would transport water around the Delta or otherwise would divert water from flowing through the Delta.
+Reinforce existing area of origin, watershed, and Delta protection concepts.
+This includes the non-degradation policy of the State Water Resources Control Board, such that there would be no deprivation of the water needed for reasonable beneficial use, current and future, in those protected areas.
+Existing water rights in and upstream of the Delta must be protected and continued.
+Water quantities, quality, uses, diversions, and flows upstream into and out of the Delta must meet the needs of agriculture, fish and wildlife, municipal, and industrial uses.
+Water conveyance in the Delta should remain solely a through-Delta system and not include an isolated facility to transport water around the Delta or otherwise divert water from flowing through the Delta.
 The burden for mitigating the impacts of exporting water from the Delta should not be shifted or redirected to others.